 This post is all about carving into clay and the best tools and techniques for doing so.
-In this post, an excerpt from our new download, potter Ann Ruel gives us the ins and outs of carving low relief designs into wet clay. – Jennifer Poellot Harnetty, editor.
+In this post, potter Ann Ruel gives us the ins and outs of carving low relief designs into wet clay. – Jennifer Poellot Harnetty, editor.

 The process of carving breaks down into two basic categories: low and high relief.
 You may choose to incorporate additive or subtractive techniques to create relief ranging from sgraffito to sculpture in the round.